Chafe10/Depuce_Defence/README.md

 - Ai now builds experimentals in 4th part of the mission
 - Improved commander spawner to not be reliant on human players being in the correct order
 - Added a system that makes things harder when more human players are in the game
-- Removed mobile shields from Order in the 1st part of the mission'568 +
+- Removed mobile shields from Order in the 1st part of the mission
 - Revised the amount of units sent throughout the mission due to performance
 - Changed the way bases spawn
 - Minor change to the Seraphim base in the 4th part of the mission to let experimentals out